cranjesh/images-test/TheSoldiersLegacyThorough.md

 Two men stepped forward from the doorway, their intent clear.

-Lestrade’s Arrival – Hawthorne’s Arrest
 At that moment, the door burst open.
 "Colonel Reginald Hawthorne!"

 Hawthorne turned sharply.
 In the doorway stood Inspector Lestrade, flanked by two officers.